99 (Brooklyn Nine-Nine): Plot

 Captain McGintley (Mike Hagerty), the previous Captain of the precinct, has died and the squad go to Los Angeles for his funeral.
 At the funeral, Holt (Andre Braugher) is told he is on the shortlist to replace the retiring New York City Police Commissioner and agrees to return to New York for the interview.

-While driving home, Jake (Andy Samberg) makes the car stop so he can visit the Fox Plaza, the location of Nakatomi Plaza in his favorite film Die Hard.
+While driving to the airport, Jake (Andy Samberg) makes the car stop so he can visit the Fox Plaza, the location of Nakatomi Plaza in his favorite film Die Hard.
 However, they get stuck in the plaza for two hours when the door gets locked, missing their flight.
 With all flights from Los Angeles International Airport cancelled due to storms in the Midwest, they have to rent a derelict RV to drive to New York.
 While driving through Texas, Holt smells smoke coming from the RV and the group exits shortly before the RV explodes.
 They then sleep at the cattle stud farm of Boyle's (Joe Lo Truglio) cousins.
 During this, Rosa (Stephanie Beatriz) reveals to Boyle that she is bisexual and is in a relationship with a woman but refuses to speak more about it.

 The next morning, Jake arranges for them to fly back to New York aboard a cargo plane departing from Jacksboro Municipal Airport, but when they try to drive there in a cattle trailer they are pulled over by the police.
 When the officer claims to be acting on a tip that a similar trailer is being used for drug trafficking, Jake realizes that Holt called 911 on them and confronts him.
 Holt reveals he sabotaged the RV by pouring cheese puffs into the fuel tank, manipulated them into getting stuck at the plaza, and deliberately slowed the road trip by breaking the speedometer.
 Holt admits that he was compromised by Seamus Murphy when exonerating Jake and Rosa and fears what his position as Commissioner will bring.
-The gang promises to help him on the issue and Amy (Melissa Fumero) uses math to arrive in time at New York for the interview.
+The gang promises to help him on the issue and Amy (Melissa Fumero) makes a plan to arrive in time at New York for the interview.
 After his interview, the squad meet at a bar and Holt announces that he is on the shortlist for the Commissioner position before toasting the 99th precinct.